carbon-language/carbon-lang/docs/design/generics/details.md

     if the element type is comparable.
 -   A container is copyable if its elements are.

-This may be done with an [external `impl`](#external-impl) by specifying a more specific implementing type to the left of the `as` in the declaration:
+This may be done by specifying a more specific implementing type to the left of the `as` in the declaration:

 ```
 interface Printable {